Ensure Virtual Teams Remain Healthy & Connected During COVID-19

 To make the work from home experience fun and exciting, you can introduce a few creative team engagement challenges.
 Try one of CoreHealth's team challenges that employees can participate in from the comfort of their own homes!
 We recommend providing a prize for the winner as voted by the team.

 CoreHealth's gamified and engaging challenges are a great way to boost team bonding.
 It’s unclear when the coronavirus global pandemic will end.
 That’s why it’s more important than ever to maintain and sustain a sense of connection, camaraderie, and friendship with your employees.
 Social distancing can make your employees feel lonely.
 Therefore, running fun challenges to lighten the mood and break the tension is a great way to make your employees feel less alone.

 It’s important your employees remain healthy by exercising, eating healthy foods, drinking plenty of water, and taking care of their emotional, mental, and physical well-being during this pandemic.

 Continue to encourage and incentivize your employees to keep pursuing their health and wellness goals and implement wellness challenges around healthy living.
 For example, encourage your employees to record how many steps they take a day or how many cups of water they drink daily.

 During this challenging time, it’s pivotal that you do everything possible to ensure your employees are physically and emotionally healthy.
 Not only do healthy employees take 10 times fewer sick days, but they’re also more engaged and productive.

-There’s no doubt the coronavirus is changing the way we work and how we communicate.
+There’s no doubt that Coronavirus is changing the way we work and how we communicate.
 It’s also affecting how we function throughout the day as work life and home life try to balance into the “new normal”.
 These activities can help employees focus on their mental and physical well-being.
 If you want to start prioritizing your employees’ emotional, social, and physical health, contact us today.
 We can connect you with all the right resources and technology capabilities to get started.